debomatic/debomatic/docs/index.rst

 ..
 CAUTION::

- Make sure chosen debootstrap is installed on your system, otherwise Deb-o-Matic will not be able to create chroots and build packages.
+ Make sure chosen debootstrap utility is installed on your system, otherwise Deb-o-Matic will not be able to create chroots and build packages.

 * ``packagedir``